cuzzo87/CNN_DockBench/README.md

 # cnndockbench

-Accompanying code for the manuscript _A deep-learning-based method for informed molecular docking protocol selection_, as available in [arXiv](https://arXiv).
+Accompanying code for the manuscript _A Deep-learning Approach Toward Rational Molecular Docking Protocol Selection_, as available in [ChemrXiv](https://arXiv).

 ## How-to